The Ninth Wave by The Farm and Co3 Contemporary Dance. Photo by Jess Wyld.

 Please be in touch if you’re interested in purchasing the Venue Charges and Salaries report or dashboard access.

 2021 ECONOMIC ACTIVITY AND VENUE CHARGES & SALARIES REPORTS

-Our two key industry reports will soon be available to help drive your business development and broader sector development.
+Our two key industry reports are now available to help drive your business development and broader sector development.
 The 2021 survey respondents represented a wide range of performing arts centres, demonstrating the breadth of PAC Australia membership.
 With more content this year, the reports provide even more valuable information, particularly around attendances, programming, and policies.

 Our Economic Activity Report measures the scale of operations and economic activity of performing arts centres nationally.
 The data assists in the management of arts centres and supports planning for new performance spaces and programs.

 Our Venue Charges and Salary Report provides comprehensive industry information as a tool for performing arts centres to review the salaries and charges associated with arts centre operation and to benchmark against others nationally.

 While the 2021 Reports are being finalised, the 2019 versions are now freely available to PAC Australia members and other organisations below.

 The 2021 Economic Activity as well as the 2019 and 2017 Economic Activity and Venue Charges and Salaries reports are currently available for download.